Kyran88/dialogflow-gateway/README.md

 Run `node index.js` **in this folder**

-If you see this message, you are ready to go:
+When you see this message, you are ready to go:

 ```
 Dialogflow Gateway is listening at http://[::]:8080